ai2160/scc-park-scraper/README.md

 Notifies you when campsites at a santa clara county park is available for reservation.

+**Note**: Start date must be at least 3 days from scraping date.
+This is a requirement by county.

 ## Requirements

     - A server with python 3.4 or greater